OpenMoonRay/openmoonray-docs/docs/moonray/lights/SpotLight.md

         default: 0.0

-        <p class="jekyll-theme-minimal scene-class-attr-comment">clear radius: shadows less than this distance from the light are ignored (disabled if <= 0.0)</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">clear radius: shadows less than this distance from the light are ignored (disabled if &lt;= 0.0)</p>

     </p>